Astroner/cup/README.md

 ### Cup_extract
 **Cup_extract()** takes source string and URL components **CupRange** and extracts information into newly allocated chunk of memory.
+This function returns **NULL** if the component has 0 length or it failed to allocate the memory
 ```c
 char* Cup_extract(char* src, CupRange* range);
 ```